 2013: Joining the newly formed Alliance Racing finally gave Eddie success in the premier series.
 He also continued to shine in the open championship.

 2015: After a disappointing 2014 campaign which yielded a single third place finish, Eddie left Alliance to join Akita in the Clubman championship, winning the title in style.

 1st Clubman Endurance Championship

-2016: A move back up to the restructred Premier series with Akita fell short of expectations and, despite a maiden premier win at the final round, Eddie left to join Maxx MPH for 2017.
+2016: A move back up to the restructred Premier series with Akita fell short of expectations and, despite a maiden premier win at the final round, Eddie left the team.
 A one-off return to the 60 minute challenge also proved frustrating; reliability issues hampering a title challenge.

 5th Premier Endurance Championship